Cows feeding on farm banner image

 Currently the transition elements within ClimateView are mitigation measures designed to reduce carbon emissions based on IPCC methodologies.

-While the SCIS is initially focussing on interventions around Heat in Buildings and Transport to deliver these transitions, we are actively working with ClimateView to better integrate areas such as nature, biodiversity, adaptation, health, equity and just transition into the platform, and they are open and receptive collaborators.
+While the SCIS is initially focussing on interventions around Heat in Buildings and Transport to deliver these transitions, we are actively working with ClimateView to better integrate areas such as nature, biodiversity, adaptation, health, equity and Just Transition into the platform, and they are open and receptive collaborators.
 Additionally, we have engaged with the Scottish Government around nature, biodiversity and Just Transition themes; and are engaging with national organisations such as Verture, the Just Transition Commission and Adaptation Scotland.

 A key example of ongoing development work in this area is the integration of AFOLU datasets (agriculture, forestry, and other land-use) into the platform.
 While ClimateView have previously focussed on urban areas, we recognised that we needed to tailor the approach for rural areas.
 As such, we are working with them to help develop transition elements around land use including woodland creation and peatland restoration, as well as around low carbon agricultural systems.